bottleneckco/scraped-json/README.md

 # scraped-json
-GitHub Pages Store for old scraped JSON
+GitHub Pages Store for old scraped JSON from old revisions of sg-scraper